scta/scta-rdf-schema/SCTAOntologySpec.md

     - earlyEdition
     - modernEdition
     - bornDigitalEdition
-* hasItem (not to be confused with structureType=Item above)
+* hasItem (not to be confused with structureType=structureItem above)
 * isManifestationOf
     - Value must be an Expression
 * citation
-* page
+* surface
-    - should point to page/side object
+    - should point to each page/side object that this manifestation falls on.
         + e.g. f.
 15r or p.
 16
+        + see Surface class below.
+* startsOnSurface
+* endsOnSurface

 #Item
-(item class should not be confused with structureType=item)
+(item class should not be confused with structureType=structureItem)
 ##global properties
 * type=item
 * label